thanhhuy0611/flash-app/README.md

 # Project Brief: `Flash`

-Flash is a site same as Facebook.
+Flash is a social network.

 ### Key Features and Technical Implementation Plan

 * User authentication:
-	* User can create account
+	* User can create account, login
 	* User can login by Facebook account
 	* User can recover password by email

 * Post:
 	* User can see all post on newfeed
-    * User can see a specific post
+    * User can choice to just only see posts from whom they are following.
 	* User can create, edit, delete their posts
 	* User can like, comment posts of other users
+	* User can search posts by content of post

 * User profile:
 	* User can see all of their posts on dashboard
+	* User can follow, unfollow other user
-    * User can edit their information (name, avatar, banner,...)
+    * User can see information of follower, following by click on.

 ### Landing Page